-The night sky is a great lever, something that people from all walks of life have been able to look upon and draw inspiration.
-Unfortunately, the ability to observe the planets and stars and study the mysteries of the Universe is something that is still not open to everyone.
+The night sky is a great leveler, something that people from all walks of life have been able to look upon and draw inspiration from.
+Unfortunately, the ability to observe the planets and stars and study the mysteries of the Universe is still not open to everyone.
 When it comes to astronomy, there is still a problem of access, which mirrors disparities in development, education, and health outcomes worldwide.

-This disparity is not only persistent when it comes to developed and developing nations, but between urban and rural communities as well.
+This disparity is persistent not only in developed and developing nations but between urban and rural communities as well.
 In southern Morocco, this disparity is felt by public schools in the remote villages of the Atlas Mountains.
 But thanks to the Asif Astronomy Club and its founder – Ph.D. student El-Mehdi Essaidi – children in these schools are getting the chance to use a professional astronomical telescope to observe the stars and planets for the first time.

 The Asif Astronomy Club is a scientific community initiative that began as part of the “Telescopes for All” campaign mounted by the International Astronomical Union (IAU) in 2020.
 This effort was one of many legacy actions arising from the IAU’s 100th Anniversary mounted in collaboration with the Office for Astronomy Outreach (OAO), the Stars Shine for Everyone (SSVI) “Stars Shines for All” project, and the University of Leiden’s Universe Awareness program.

 Join our Patreon for as little as $3!

 As the IAU states on its website, the program “seeks to broaden the horizons of children, parents, and educators alike, to spark an interest in science, and to promote equal opportunities for pursuing a career in astronomy.”
 The program is conducted under the supervision of the Moroccan National Outreach Committee (NOC) to disseminate Astronomy to the General Public, representing Morocco to the IAU.